What should I actually do with my Driving Licence in Spain?

 IF YOU ARE A RESIDENT

-If you are resident living in Spain, during the first 2 years, you will just need to notify “tráfico” (provincial traffic department) that you became a resident in Spain and will drive here.
+If you are resident living in Spain, during the first 2 years, you may just need to notify “tráfico” (provincial traffic department) that you became a resident in Spain and will drive here.
 It is called “Registration of driving licences from the European Union, Iceland, Liechtenstein and Norway” and can be requested at any provincial traffic department.

 Please just ignore all false or misleading information from old databases and rumours stating you have to exchange your driving licence after 6 months or anything similar.